entity-neural-network/entity-gym-rs/examples/bevy_snake/README.md

 If you look at [`src/lib.rs`](src/lib.rs#L287), you will see that the original `main` method has been split into three functions:

-- [`base_app`](src/lib.rs#L287) defines all the systems which we want to run both in the game and in the headless runner.
+- [`base_app`](src/lib.rs#L288) defines all the systems which we want to run both in the game and in the headless runner.
-- [`run`](src/lib.rs#L310) adds all the systems which we want when running the game, such as as creating a window and handling user input.
+- [`run`](src/lib.rs#L311) adds all the systems which we want when running the game normally, such as as creating a window and handling user input.
-- [`run_headless`](src/lib.rs#L310) omits the window and user input, uses the `MinimalPlugins` plugin set, and sets up a run loop with 0 wait_duration.
+- [`run_headless`](src/lib.rs#L335), used during training, omits the window and user input, uses the `MinimalPlugins` plugin set, and sets up a run loop with 0 wait_duration.

 Another difference is that the original snake implementation used an event timer to spawn a food every second.
-This doesn't work when running without a fixed framerate, so we instead use a [`FoodTimer`](src/lib.rs#L63) resource to keep track of the time since the last food was spawned and [spawn food on every 7th tick](src/lib.rs#L265).
+This doesn't work when running without a fixed framerate, so we instead use a [`FoodTimer`](src/lib.rs#L63) resource to keep track of the time since the last food was spawned and [spawn food on every 7th tick](src/lib.rs#L265) instead.

 ### Python API